jurteam/platform/README.md

 All the env files have equivalent _`*.example`_ files to be used as a starting point for creating your own `.env` files.
 Please make sure that `.env` files are not checked in the git. `.env` files may contain secrets (passwords) and hence must be protected.

+## Details of docker services 🤓

+### 1️⃣ Polling Service

+This service listen to blockchain and pulls out interesting information.
+It uses `web3` for communicating with the VeChain Thor blockchain.
+It scans every block and see if it has information about smart contracts/transactions we are interested as mentioned in configutation files.
+Once an interested transaction/event is found, it sends it to RabbitMQ service.

+Docker-compose name is `polling`.

+**⚙️ Config:** Polling service needs URL for thor API and URL for RabbitMQ.
+Both these are taken from `polling-service/.env` file.

+If the thor node is running outside the docker on your local machine, you have to provide machine's IP address on Linux (e.g. `http://192.168.0.32:8669`) OR special binded IP `http://host.docker.internal:8699` for macOS/Windows.

+In the `polling-service/config` folder, there are two files:

+1. `currentBlock.json` for storing the last read block's number
+1. `smart-contracts.json` for reading the info on interested events and contract addresses.

+You have to update `currentBlock.json` manually with the least block id of your locally deployed contracts.
+Among of JUR Token, Arbitration and Oath Keeper smart contracts, the least block id will be that of JUR Token smart contract.

+**📦 Stack:** Polling service is written using NodeJS.
+Lifecycle is handled by docker-compose.
+The service will auto restart if crashed.

+### RabbitMQ service

+This service provides queue storage for polling service and lumen's listners.
+It has a common queue named `blockchain-events` for all the interested events received from blockchain.

+Docker-compose name is `rabbit`.

+**⚙️ Config:** This service can run without any configuration.
+In that case it will use defaulr username and password of RabbitMQ.
+Default username is `guest` and password is also `guest`.
+You can (and should) override the username and password in `.env.docker-compose`.
+The changes you make here for the username and password, must be reflected in the polling service and rest's `.env` files so that they can access the rebbitmq service.

+**📦 Stack:** RabbitMQ service is using the standard docker image `rabbitmq:3.8`.
+It's based on Erlang and uses Erlang Cookie Common Auth for internal communication between rabbitmq daemon and rabbitmqctl.

+### Rest service

+This is the backend service provider for all of our centralized APIs and background tasks.

+Docker-compose name is `jur`.

+**⚙️ Config:** All the config needed by the rest service is provided via `rest/.env` file.
+You may want to mount the `rest/.env` file for the latest changes to be picked up by this service.
+If the file is not mounted, the docker will pick up existing file which was copied during the build process.
+You can see which config file is actually being used by getting into a running docker and inspecting the file at `/var/www/html/.env`.
+Alternative to mounting the `rest/.env` file is to rebuild the `jur` image.

+This service needs regular db migrations whenever a new migration files are checked in.
+You can run migrations by refering to [run db migrations](#/how-to-run-db-migrations).

+**📦 Stack:** Rest service (also called **jur docker, lumen app, backend**) is a Laravel Lumen app written in PHP 7.2.
+It serves the production build of frontend assets, APIs and executes the background jobs.
+It has supervisor for running background jobs.
+The nginx server takes care of request handling.

+### Mysql service

+This is the main centralized database and primarily interacted through the rest service.

+Docker-compose name is `db`.

+**⚙️ Config:** Mysql service takes credentials from the docker-compose file. {TODO: credentials should be moved to `.env.docker-compose`}

+**📦 Stack:** Mysql service uses the standard `mysql:5.7` docker image.

 ## Running Test Network

 ### Ethereum [depr]